brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

 ### Predicted Result

-It is an object of class **PredictedResult** and has a single field, the predicted label, of type Double.
+The output is an object of this class and has a single field, the predicted label, of type Double.
+This field is called *cluster* for obvious reasons.

 It is returned as a JSON object by the engine and looks like this:
 ```javascript
 {u'cluster': 0.0}